Geometry in the entanglement dynamics of the double Jaynes-Cummings model: Entanglement dynamics in the diagram

-that, like the previous case, is also a parabola with vertex $\breve{v}$ and focus $\breve{f}$ localized at points
+That, like the previous case, is also a parabola with vertex $\breve{v}$ and focus $\breve{f}$ localized at points

-the sub--index follows the previous notation.
-The parabola of equation (\ref{parabola3}) will touch twice the axis ${C}_{Aa(Bb)}$ when $0<\alpha\leq\alpha_0$.
-This happens because if $0<\alpha<\alpha_0$, there will be entanglement sudden death in the partition ${C}_{Ab(aB)}$.
-If $\alpha_0<\alpha<\pi/2$, on the other hand, there will not be sudden death and the segment of the parabola only touches the axis ${C}_{Aa(Bb)}$ at the origin, as showed in the figure \ref{fig122}.
+The sub--index follows the previous notation.
+The parabola of equation (\ref{parabola3}) touches twice the axis ${C}_{Aa(Bb)}$ when $0<\alpha\leq\alpha_0$.
+This happens because if $0<\alpha<\alpha_0$, there is entanglement sudden death in the partition ${C}_{Ab(aB)}$.
+If $\alpha_0<\alpha<\pi/2$, on the other hand, there is not sudden death and the segment of the parabola only touches the axis ${C}_{Aa(Bb)}$ at the origin, as showed in figure \ref{fig122}.